mr7brown/agb.github.io/pages/mydoc/mydoc_fb_programming.md

 ### Project overview

-The project overview will differ from project to project, but at a high-level it should contain:
+The project overview differs from project to project, but at a high-level it should contain:

 * Project location & size